Avishkar05/Prime-Legal/README.md

 ---

 ## 📖 Executive Overview
+Click here to visit website  : https://prime-legal.netlify.app/ Note : Wait for 1-2 minute to load the website

 **PrimeLegal** is a comprehensive, secure, and intuitive web application designed to bridge the gap between legal professionals and clients seeking expert legal advice.